Why do photographs matter?

+Humans think in images.
 Our brains actually understand images faster, and remember images longer, than when the same information is conveyed via words.

+There is a good reason for our mental preference for images.
 According to scientists from the University of Rochester’s Center for Visual Science, “More than 50% of the surface of the brain is devoted to processing visual information.”

 Clearly, the images we use matter.
 And, in the digital era, photographs are often the image of choice.
 Photographs that compellingly document and share our work, institutions, staff, mission, and objectives are essential to building relationships, conveying information, and maintaining credibility.